StackmateNetwork/cypherpost/README.md

 ./compile.bash
 # If changes are made to any files in public/js, run compile.bash again
 ```

+### NOTE: MAC users will need to use Docker Desktop < v4.6 and disable gRPC File Sharing in Preferences for volume mounting to work.

 ```
 # setup dev compose environment